 Teaching and working with children is quite the learning experience!
 This has been especially true in teaching my students with special needs.
-As time goes on and I continue working with this population of students in a variety of settings, I’m constantly learning how to adapt and modify my lessons to help with the flow of music class, which in turn provides the best environment for them to learn.
-These changes often occur on a weekly (and even daily) basis depending on which students I’m teaching, what time of day their music class is, how their day has gone so far, if they like/dislike the shirt they’re wearing, if they like/dislike the shirt *I'M* wearing...you get the idea!
-Lots of factors can influence the success of music class, but I’ve found 4 consistently helpful strategies that maybe you can also consider if you’re teaching elementary music from a cart in a special needs classroom.
+As time goes on and I continue working with students in a variety of settings, I’m constantly learning how to adapt and modify my lessons to help with the flow of music class, which in turn provides the best environment for them to learn.
+These changes often occur on a weekly (and even a daily) basis depending on which students I’m teaching, what time of day their music class is, how their day has gone so far, if they like/dislike the shirt they’re wearing, if they like/dislike the shirt I'm wearing...you get the idea!
+Lots of factors can influence the success of music class, but I’ve found four consistently helpful strategies that maybe you can also consider if you’re teaching elementary music from a cart in a self-contained or mainstreamed classroom.

-Teaching from a cart means you have to bring ALL your necessary materials with you for a good chunk of the day until your next opportunity to switch out instruments or materials.
+Teaching from a cart means you have to bring ALL your necessary materials with you for a good chunk of the day or until your next opportunity to switch out instruments or materials.
 Often, this means that some classes may work with certain instruments that other classes will not.
-Add to that the fact that you’ll want to keep your cart in close proximity to where you’re teaching in the room, but think about it...you’ll have quick and easy access for grabbing things, but so will your students!
-To help eliminate the chances of snatching fingers and grabbing hands, you may want to consider covering items on your cart via:
+Add the fact that you’ll want to keep your cart in close proximity to where you’re teaching in the room.
+But think about it...you’ll have quick and easy access for grabbing things, but so will your students!
+To help eliminate the chances of snatching fingers and grabbing hands, you may want to consider making your cart items "disappear" by hiding them with:

-I’ve had times where one of my students with special needs successfully lunged for an item and, to avoid World War III while attempting to get it back, I had to employ a ‘bait and switch’ or distract them and get their attention on something else.
-I’ll always be amazed at how the smallest hands can have the tightest death grip!
-Or, instead of the death grip, my instrument gets hurled to the other side of the room to unceremoniously crash into the wall or hit an unaware victim.
-Other times a student might ask me repeatedly when we’re going to use *insert instrument name* over and over and over again.
+I’ve had times where one of my students successfully lunged for an item and, to avoid total meltdowns while attempting to get it back, I had to employ a ‘bait and switch’ or distract them and get their attention onto something else.
+I’m always be amazed at how the smallest hands can have the tightest death grip!
+Or, instead of the death grip, my instrument gets hurled across the room to unceremoniously crash into the wall or hit an unsuspecting victim.
+Other times a student might ask me repeatedly when we’re going to use *insert instrument name* over and over and OVER again.
 There’s nothing wrong with occasionally acquiescing so I'll sometimes allow them to musically experiment with said instrument on the spot (it's a great learning moment), but sometimes when you’re trying to hit certain curricular points (SGO’s/SLO’s anyone?) the constant questions each and every music class will suck up tons of time.
-However, if it’s covered up and can’t be seen, it eliminates the time spent addressing it.
+But, if it’s covered up and can’t be seen, it eliminates the time spent addressing it.
 Out of sight, out of mind!

 Speaking of eliminating wasted time, if you want to make the most valuable use of your music class time, it helps to have short, succinct phrases to redirect off task behavior.
-Whenever possible, I like to boil it down to simple 1 or 2 word phrases.
-Rather than saying, “Michael, I understand you’re excited but lower your voice a bit because I’m sitting right here a few inches in front of you,” just say, “Indoor voice.”
-Instead of, "Suzy, you must take that out of your mouth," simply say, "No mouth."
+Whenever possible, I like to boil it down to simple 1- or 2-word phrases.
+Rather than saying, “Michael, I know you’re excited but you can lower your voice a bit because I’m sitting right here a few inches in front of you,” just say, “Indoor voice.”
+Instead of, "Anna, you have to take that out of your mouth," simply say, "No mouth."